-Research has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by childs, parents or adults in the community prior to their abuse of childs.
+'Research from Farrer and Co has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by other children, parents or adults in the community, prior to their abuse of another child/other children.
+(Farrer and Co.
+2022)

-Children and young people may be harmful to one another in a number of ways which would be classified as child on child abuse.
-The purpose of this policy is to explore the many forms of child on child abuse and include a planned and supportive response to the issues.
+Children may be harmful to one another in a number of ways which would be classified as child-on-child abuse.
+The purpose of this policy is to explore the many forms of child-on-child abuse and include a planned and supportive response to the issues.

-At Hummersea Primary School we have the following policies in place that should be read in conjunction with this policy: Child Protection Policy Anti-Bullying Policy Online Safety Policy - including acceptable use Data Protection Policy Retention of records Policy Children Missing from Education Policy Behaviour and Discipline Policy Mental Health Policy/Procedure/Process
+At Hummersea Primary School we have the following policies in place that should be read in conjunction with this policy:

+Child Protection Policy

+Anti-Bullying Policy

+Online Safety Policy - including Mobile and Smart Technology/Acceptable Use